portfedh/100-days-of-code/log.md

 **Thoughts** Converted another script to OOP.
 Im starting to get the hang of the basics.
 This time code did not clean up as much because I have a million if else statements in this script.
 I found a way to get rid of them using pandas, but I like that this script has no external dependencies so I decided against it.

 [Fourth OOP Script ](https://github.com/portfedh/tax_effective_rate_mx/commit/e516bd6014114fe76297500b71ed5841b07996c3)

+## Day 78: November 6, 2022
+**Today's Progress**:  Updated another script to OOP.

+**Thoughts** Converted another script to OOP.
+Im in San Diego, so Its a bit slow.

+## Day 79: November 7, 2022
+**Today's Progress**:  Updated another script to OOP.

+**Thoughts** Converted another script to OOP.
+Practiced creating and deleting new branches.
+Made my notes for git reset vs git revert.